Responsible Conduct Policy

 A person who has been banned may be issued with a letter on the premises or may be informed by registered letter of the ban.
 The letter will include a summary of incidents leading to the ban, the basis of the ban in policy, the duration of the ban and appeal rights and procedures.

-The duration of a ban is at the discretion of the State Librarian or the Program Director and is determined by circumstances leading to the ban and whether the banned person has been previously banned.
-The usual period of a ban is two months.
+The duration of a ban is at the discretion of the State Librarian or the Executive Director and is determined by circumstances leading to the ban and whether the banned person has been previously banned.

 A banned person apprehended attempting to enter State Library premises will be prevented from doing so.
 A banned person who is apprehended on State Library premises will be immediately required to leave.
 Entering or attempting to enter State Library premises during the term of a ban is grounds for extending the ban.